 Apollo is employed as a full time administrator in a Kenyan public primary school, but finds time to lead prayer meetings, counsel, teach Bible studies, and visit homes in the slum.
 He often travels on weekends to encourage young churches and to plant new ones.

 He is married to Rose Juma, and is a loving father to their three children.

 Rose Juma is also very instrumental in the work in Kitale.
-Besides serving in the church as pastor's wife, teacher, women’s leader and worship leader, Rose is the full time Manager of Graceway Academy and devoted mother of three.
+Besides serving as pastor's wife, teacher, women’s leader and worship leader, Rose is the full time Project Manager of Graceway Academy and devoted mother of three.